detelinradev/carpooling/README.md

 # Carpooling app
-It is a final project for Telerik Academy Alpha track 'february 2019, made by me in collaboration with [Anton Madzharov](https://github.com/antonmadzharov)
+It is a final project for Telerik Academy Alpha track 'February 2019, made by me in collaboration with [Anton Madzharov](https://github.com/antonmadzharov)

-### **Web-based application giving opportunities for user to share car journeys**
+### **Web-based application giving opportunities for the user to share car journeys**
- - It has implemented functionality for creating shared journey and joining already created journey
+ - It has implemented functionality for creating a shared journey and joining already created journey
- - Project allows two roles which a user can have: admin and user
+ - The project allows two roles which a user can have: admin and user
- - User is able to create, edit or join trip and admin could edit or delete user and delete trip
+ - User can create, edit or join the trip and admin could edit or delete the user and delete trip
  - Technologies - ReactJs, REST, Spring Boot, JPA, MariaDB

 ### **Simple structure of the project :**
 ![seYw4vJZ6JGNOUEI3OZCRTw (1)](https://user-images.githubusercontent.com/39421427/64018341-dc85b980-cb34-11e9-8fd6-3a355521f27e.png)

 ### **We have used for front-end ReactJs**
-  - With help of Redux, we greatly improved managing of the state
+  - With the help of Redux, we greatly improved the managing of the state
-  - Our components are asynchronus, what means a component being load only if it is called
+  - Our components are asynchronous, which means a component being load only if it is called
   - Routing is implemented, and therefore we are using links when moving between components instead of reloading it
-  - We added global error handler for responses from server, yet there is local handlers too, for more precise response messages
+  - We added global error handler for responses from the server, yet there are local handlers too, for more precise response messages
-  - The origin and the destination for the trip in the app are being send to network based API, what delivers the duration and the         distance of the trip
+  - The origin and the destination for the trip in the app are being sent to network-based API, which delivers the duration and the         distance of the trip
-  - Validation for the user input is achieved with as much predefined options as possible, as drop-downs, calendars ect., and use of       validation rules like numeric type and regex check for input fields
+  - Validation for the user input is achieved with as many predefined options as possible, as drop-downs, calendars ect., and use of       validation rules like numeric type and regex check for input fields

- ### **Back-end is written on Java 8, it is Spring Boot Gradle based application**
+ ### **Back-end is written in Java 8, it is Spring Boot Gradle based application**
-  - Thus it has layered structure, in 3 main layers, Rest Controllers, Services and JPA Repositories, and we are using Dependency         Injection to handle dependencies between modules
+  - Thus it has a layered structure, in 3 main layers, Rest Controllers, Services and JPA Repositories, and we are using Dependency         Injection to handle dependencies between modules
   - We are using JWT Security, with identification token bearing the role of the user
-  - We chose Global exception handler and optional return types over try catch blocks
+  - We chose Global exception handler and optional return types over try-catch blocks
-  - The repositories are JPA, what delivers all the database connection functionality in just interfaces, with help of JPQL querries
+  - The repositories are JPA, what delivers all the database connection functionality in just interfaces, with help of JPQL queries
   - We used Lombok for cutting out the boilerplate code
-  - We chose MapStruct as more fast and powerfull dto mapper tool than other similar tools
+  - We chose MapStruct as more fast and powerful dto mapper tool than other similar tools
-  - We made validation of the user input with help of Java Validation API and use of javax.validation for bean validation
+  - We made validation of the user input with the help of Java Validation API and use of javax.validation for bean validation

 **Documentation of the project can be found [here](https://documenter.getpostman.com/view/7601087/SVYwLwZa)**

 ## **Application gallery**

-**We provide a gallery of screen shots for the possible customer interactions with the application**
+**We provide a gallery of screenshots for the possible customer interactions with the application**

- This is how the application looks for unregistered user.
+ This is how the application looks for the unregistered user.
 Here we have just `Home` component and `Login` component available

 ![2019-08-30 (2)](https://user-images.githubusercontent.com/39421427/64017472-46e92a80-cb32-11e9-81fc-d868cd52bcf7.png)

- That is `Sign-in` module.
+ That is the `Sign-in` module.
 We need to enter username and password to authenticate successfully

 ![2019-08-30 (3)](https://user-images.githubusercontent.com/39421427/64017473-4781c100-cb32-11e9-93c3-df338de5ffa2.png)

-Here is `Sign-up` modul for new users.
-We need to enter all required data to make an account in the application.
+Here is the `Sign-up` module for new users.
+We need to fill all required fields to make an account in the application.
- - username has to be unique for the application
+ - username has to be unique for the application, min length 2 symbols, max length 20 symbols
- - password with small and capital letters, digits and special symbols, at last 8 symbols long
+ - password with small and capital letters, digits and special symbols, at last, 8 symbols long
- - first and last name should contain only letters
+ - first and last name should contain only letters, min length 1 symbol, max length 20 symbols
- - email should follow xxxxx@yyyyy.zzzzz pattern
+ - the email should follow xxxxx@yyyyy.zzzzz pattern
  - phone number should be 10 symbols long, consists only of numbers

 ![2019-08-30 (4)](https://user-images.githubusercontent.com/39421427/64017474-4781c100-cb32-11e9-937d-33c9a57f44ff.png)

- This is the `Home` window for authenticated user.
+ This is the `Home` window for the authenticated user.
 Here he could see a leaderboard with the TOP 10 drivers and TOP 10 passengers based on the rating they receive after each trip.
-The leaderboard is visible in the whole application under other components.
+The leaderboard is visible in the whole application under the other components.
 As well one can see all possible links in the application, listed on the right side of the navbar on the top of the window

 ![2019-08-30 (5)](https://user-images.githubusercontent.com/39421427/64017475-4781c100-cb32-11e9-8b1e-a3d72c232ad6.png)

-That is the `Profile` page, where user could see all the information about himself as well as edited it.
-He has an options to edit his phone, email and password and add an avatar.
+That is the `Profile` page, where the user could see all information about himself as well as edited it.
+He has options to edit his phone, email and password and add an avatar.
 If he wants to create a trip, it is mandatory to create a car as well.

 ![2019-08-30 (6)](https://user-images.githubusercontent.com/39421427/64017476-4781c100-cb32-11e9-9bb8-2416136d47b5.png)

-Here the user did upload a picture and recevies a message for successfull operation
+Here the user did upload a picture and receives a message for the successful operation

 ![2019-08-30 (7)](https://user-images.githubusercontent.com/39421427/64017477-481a5780-cb32-11e9-9f4d-f7f6d8798ff9.png)